Storming the Sound

 From the south

 Take I-5 to exit 221 (Conway, Highway 534).
-Turn west to go over the freeway then very soon take a right onto Fir Island Road.
+Turn west to go over the freeway then at the roundabout take the second exit for Fir Island Road.
+Stay on Fir Island Rd for about 5 miles and you’ll go over a bridge (after the bridge the road name changes to Best Road).
+From the bridge go 3 miles and turn left onto Chilberg Rd.
 Follow the signs to La Conner.
 You’ll find a roundabout as you enter La Conner.
 Continue straight on Morris Street (opposite side of the roundabout) about a half mile to the end at the water (Swinomish Slough).
 Turn left (south) onto First Street (the main north-south street in La Conner).
 Take First all the way to the south end and you’ll run into Maple Hall (104 Commercial).

 8:30 Doors Open

 9:00 Welcome Address and Keynote Speaker – Auditorium

 Description: Members of the Swinomish Indian Tribal Community will share their clam garden project at Kukatali Preserve and the history of clam gardens among indigenous people.
 The 13 Moons community gardens promote food sovereignty and improve the health and well-being of indigenous people at Swinomish.

 Presenters: Joe and Alana Quintasket and Myk Heidt, Swinomish Tribal Community

 Title: What is a “Just Transition:” Green Jobs for the Next Generation (Methodist Church – Upstairs)

 Description: We will explore the concept of “Just Transition,” how Just Transition programs address environmental justice and how such programs can help our society make the shift away from fossil fuels and fossil fuel heavy industries.

 Presenters: Sharon Abreu & Michael Hurwicz, Irthlingz Arts-Based Environmental Education